-OPOSSUM is a literary magazine animated by music.
-We publish three online issues per year, plus a deluxe, annual print edition including a 7-inch vinyl record of author readings!
+OPOSSUM is a biannual literary magazine featuring work animated by music.
+We publish two print issues per year, each including a 7-inch vinyl record of author readings!
+After each printing, we trickle out all contributors’ work to the website where it is freely available to share.

-Publisher and founding co-editor John Blanton Edgar (J. Edgar), began writing late in life after a stint as a medic in the Army and a decade spent in biomedical research.
+Publisher and founding co-editor John Blanton Edgar (J. Edgar), began writing somewhat late in life after a stint as a medic in the Army and a decade spent in biomedical research.
 Originally from the Appalachian foothills of East Tennessee, he has lived, worked, and studied in Texas, Montana, Iowa, and Oregon.
-He’s currently pursuing his M.F.A. in fiction at Texas State University.
+He recently received his M.F.A. in creative writing (fiction) from Texas State University and just completed a first draft of his “monkey novel”.
 He also writes poetry, memoir and has a record collection that weighs more than all of his friends, combined.
-He’s served as a reader for Front Porch Journal, plays old guitars through absurdly tiny amps, consumes books ravenously, and is genuinely honored to read and publish your work.
+In his spare time, he plays old guitars through absurdly tiny amps, consumes books ravenously, and is genuinely honored to read and publish your work.
 You can reach him at email@example.com.

 Managing and founding co-editor Jon Ross lives with his wife, three chickens, and a kink-tailed cat named Kiki in his hometown, Portland, OR.
 He has an MFA in fiction/non-fiction from Oregon State University and has published work in The Oklahoma Review and the Oregon Stater.
 He teaches classes on David Bowie and is working on a memoir paralleling his grandmother’s passion for Hawaiian pop star Don Ho with his fascination for the Thin White Duke.
 You can reach him at firstname.lastname@example.org